Optimize Your CTA: Better Alternatives to ‘Learn More’

 Here’s an example from Dasheroo’s website:

-Rather than simply use learn more after the title, “Browse our integrations and insight library” is inserted.
-This gives the reader a clear idea of where they’re headed if they click on the link.
+Rather than simply using “learn more,” “Browse our integrations and insight library” is inserted after the title.
+This gives the reader a clear idea of where they’re headed if they click the link.

 2. Add Descriptive Text as the Hyperlink

 This is similar to the approach above, with a slight twist.
-Rather than eliminate the phrase learn more altogether, you follow it with descriptive text.
+Rather than eliminating the phrase “learn more,” you follow it with descriptive text.

 ADA Website compliance benefits to descriptive text

-Blind people, those with low vision, and people with other disabilities that affect their ability to read a computer display often use different technologies so they can access the information displayed on a webpage.
+Blind people, those with low vision, and people with other disabilities that affect their ability to read a computer display often use different technologies to access the information on a webpage.

 Two commonly used technologies are screen readers and refreshable Braille displays.
-As discussed above, a screen reader is a computer program that speaks the text that appears on the computer display, beginning in the top-left corner.
+As discussed, a screen reader is a computer program that speaks the text on the computer display, beginning in the top-left corner.

-Because screenreader users often use hotkeys to navigate the page, skipping to the next heading or link.
-If they skip to a link that says “read more” or “learn more”, it’s not very helpful, or descriptive, if the screen reader lacks the information on what additional will actually be learned when the link is clicked.
+Screenreader users often use hotkeys to navigate the page, skipping to the next heading or link.
+If they skip to a link that says “read more” or “learn more,” it’s not very helpful or descriptive if the screen reader lacks information on what else will actually be learned when the link is clicked.

 Sticking with the example above: